 The Company continually developed Ro/Ro management systems by bringing in state-of-the-art information technology.
-Those IT systems are Port Management System (PMS), Pure Car Carrier System (PCS) and Beyond RORO Port (BRP).
-The three programs record and manage cargo data electronically and manage loading and discharging logistics.
+Those IT systems are Port Management System (PMS), Pure Car Carrier System (PCS), Beyond RORO Port (BRP), and Auto Web service Management (AWM).
+The four programs record and manage cargo data electronically and manage loading and discharging logistics.
 In addition, the Company cooperates with car manufacturers in developing a cargo managing and inspecting system through portable barcode scanners that are linked to computer network system.
 With this system, it can track and inspect the accuracy of cars and each car position parked in the terminal area.
 Moreover, the system increases its efficiency in worthily managing the terminal space so that it can fully and timely support customers' needs.